What does it mean to be a great project manager?

 What is a project roadmap?

 A project roadmap is a one-page graphical overview that simplifies all the major elements of a project.
-This includes high-level milestones, key deliverables, objectives, timeline, potential risks, dependencies, and resources.
+It would typically include high-level milestones, key deliverables, objectives, potential risks, and an estimated timeline.

 You may need to customize your roadmap to suit your project or business, but here’s what’s typically included in a project roadmap: